MonoidMusician/blog/sources/selective_applicatives_theoretical_basis.md

 Selective applicative functors are all about control flow with determined choice: the result of previous actions will determine which branch should be taken.
 In order to keep track of which branches are exclusive from each other, and to explain it via tensors, we have to explain it as a theory of *arrows*, not of functors.
-This is useful for tracking or preventing ambiguity during parsing, as one example.
+Having this information about exclusivity is useful for tracking or preventing ambiguity during parsing, as one example.

 <details class="Details">
 <summary>Definition</summary>